QL Resources Bhd

 9. Sustainability report published within last two years?

-The company's sustainability report is integrated within its annual report.
+The company's sustainability report is integrated into its annual report for 2023.

 -